St PaulinusCatholic Primary Academy

 CORE THEME 3: LIVING IN THE WIDER WORLD

-How many hours of PSHE should be taught per week?
+How many hours of RPSHE should be taught per week?

 PSHE education will be one hour per week of discrete PSHE education in key stages 1 and 2, as part of a whole school, approach with opportunities to enhance the learning through other subjects and events (linked to School Virtues and British Values).